Byron/gitoxide/DEVELOPMENT.md

        control of the name to the caller.
 However, call `.init(…)` to configure the iteration.
      * and when calling `add_child(…)` don't use the parent progress instance for anything else.
 * **interruption of long-running operations**
-  * Use `git-features::interrupt::*` for building support for interruptions of long-running operations only.
+  * Use `gix-features::interrupt::*` for building support for interruptions of long-running operations only.
     * It's up to the author to decide how to best integrate it, generally we use a poll-based mechanism to check whether an interrupt flag is set.
     * **this is a must if…**